Safwan02ck/airline-reservation-system/README.txt

-# India Airlines Online Reservation Portal
+India Airlines Online Reservation Portal

-## Overview
+Overview:

 This is a simple command-line based airline reservation system developed in Python using MySQL as the database backend.
 It allows users to: